 All financial instruments, including checks, or Web checks (ACH checks), that are returned unpaid will incur a $20 returned item charge.
 All checks returned unpaid by the bank may be redeposited once.
 If the check is returned a second time, restitution must be made by money order, certified check, cash or credit card.
 A $20 returned item charge will be incurred for the second rejected submission.
 Rejected credit card payments also will incur returned item charges.
 The College reserves the right to insist on payment in certified funds for students with three or more returned checks or ACH items.

 Monthly Payment Plan Option

 Payments not received on or before the 15th of the month are subject to assessment of a late rebilling fee.
 Payment plan enrollment is for the current semester only.
 Students who fail to enroll during the first month of the plan (August for fall semester or January for spring semester) must make up any payment amount missed.
 All payment plans end the last month of the plan and must be paid in full.
-The College reserves the right to deny future participation to students who fail to remain current on monthly plans.
+The College reserves the right to deny participation to students who fail to remain current on monthly payment plans.
 Students in arrears on monthly payment plans will be placed on hold and denied registration and other privileges.

 College withdrawal procedures must be followed in order to qualify for a refund.
 The Registrar's Office must have an official withdrawal form on file.
 Unofficial withdrawals do not qualify for refunds.

 - For students who are admitted into terms that begin between June 1 and Nov.
 30, the admission deposit is refundable if requested on or before May 1.

 - For students who are admitted into terms that begin between Dec.
 1 and May 31, the admission deposit is refundable if requested on or before Nov.
 1.

 - If a student is notified of acceptance after April 1 for the fall semester or Oct.
 1 for the spring semester, the deposit is refundable if both of the following conditions are met: